 Click for latest EARTHQUAKE STATUS REPORT including water supply advisories.

 A comprehensive review of the City's water system is contained in the Urban Water Management Plan.
 The Plan describes and evaluates water supply sources, projected demand, water conservation and water shortage contingency programs, and overall water service reliability through 2035.

 The Governor has declared a Drought State of Emergency, encouraging all Californians to take personal actions to reduce water usage.
 Please visit our Water Conservation section for local water-saving ideas, including generous rebate programs, and get some great tips from the Save Our Water campaign.
 Customers are urged to limit lawn watering to early morning two days per week.
-The State Water Board has just approved statewide emergency regulations to prohibit outdoor water waste and City customers will be provided details over the coming weeks.
+The State Water Board has approved statewide emergency regulations to increase water conservation and the City is required to enforce local prohibitons on water waste:

 HYDRANT FLUSHING: Due to ongoing drought conditions, the City is deferring the full hydrant flushing program that was planned for 2014.
 This program is important in maintaining water quality however, and it will be resumed when conditions permit.
 Affected areas will be notified, and all efforts will be made to minimize water used.